Yalalt/scoreBoard/README.md

 # scoreBoard
-Score to display board using react
+Display the score on the board using react